DZimo/tinyLanguageParser/README.md

 # TESTS
 I wanted to handle tests differently without including any library or framework for testing only for the sack of portability and ease of use
-I made 2 classes one for valid and the other for invalid syntax as described in project, each class contains multiple functions that have different scripts with one main function that call those tests, in a simple way i test with this script if the parseAST throws an error or no, if yes then print what it expected to do, example : if a give an invalid script in the function then when it catches then the test passed because it was expected to catch, I also print the exception.
+I made 2 classes one for valid and the other for invalid syntax as described in project, each class contains multiple functions that have different scripts with one main function that call those tests, in a simple way I test with this script if the parseAST throws an error or no, if yes then print what it expected to do, example : if a give an invalid script in the function then when it catches then the test passed because it was expected to catch, I also print the exception.